 "We've found him, Captain," the sailors cried, "It's his fault that this

 terrible storm has come upon us."
 The captain frowned at Jonah, "My

 good man, what have you done wrong?
 Pray to your God and perhaps He

-The sea in the meantime was getting rougher and rougher.
-The sailors
+The sea was getting rougher and rougher.
+The sailors begged Jonah,

-begged Jonah, "What can we do, man?"
-Jonah cried out, "Just throw me
+"What can we do, man?"
+Jonah cried out, "Just throw me into the

-into the sea and then the storm would stop!"
-The sailors at first
+sea and then the storm will stop!"
+The sailors at first didn't want

-didn't want to do this, so they tried to row the ship to the shore, but the
+to do this, and so they tried to row the ship towards the shore, but the

 Swallowed by a Giant Fish!